Following divorce and relationship breakdown, many clients ask us this:

 In relocation cases, the main advantage of arbitration is probably speed: most of our clients seeking to relocate are in quite a hurry for one reason or another (new job, new relationship, etc), and the courts have never been busier or more overloaded than they are now.
 Extended court litigation adds enormously to the costs and stress of the situation, which can cause lasting damage to delicate relationships.

 If you would like to discuss your children issues with an experienced solicitor.
-Amanda Dodge is a Chartered Legal Executive in our Family team who will be able to answer any questions you have relating to the above, either by email [email protected] or 01252 360 493.
+Our Family team who will be able to answer any questions you have relating to the above, either by email [email protected] or 01737 854500.